Tori Amos: Early life and education

-Amos was born on August 23, 1963, at Old Catawba Hospital, in Newton, North Carolina. during her parents' trip from their home in Georgetown in Washington, D.C.
+Amos was born on August 22, 1963, at Old Catawba Hospital, in Newton, North Carolina during her parents' trip from their home in Georgetown, Washington, D.C.
 She is the third child of Mary Ellen (née Copeland) and Edison McKinley Amos. and was named Myra Ellen Amos.

 Some of Amos's ancestors were Confederate soldiers.
 In her memoir, Piece by Piece, she talks about the experience of these Confederate ancestors, Margaret Little and Grandaddy Calvin Rice, during the American Civil War.

 When she was two years old, her family relocated to Baltimore, Maryland, where her father had moved his Methodist ministry from its original base in Washington, D.C.
 Her older brother and sister took piano lessons, but Tori did not need them.
 From the time she could reach the piano, she taught herself to play: when she was two, she could reproduce pieces of music she had only heard once, and, by the age of three, she was composing her own songs.
 She has described seeing music as structures of light since early childhood, an experience consistent with chromesthesia:

 The song appears as light filament once I've cracked it.
 As long as I've been doing this, which is more than thirty-five years, I've never seen the same light creature in my life.
 Obviously similar chord progressions follow similar light patterns, but try to imagine the best kaleidoscope ever—after the initial excitement, you start to focus on each element's stunning original detail.
 For instance, the sound of the words with the sound of the chord progression combined with the rhythm manifests itself in a unique expression of the architecture of color-and-light. ...
 I started visiting this world when I was three, listening to a piece by Béla Bartók; I visited a configuration that day that wasn't on this earth. ...
 It was euphoric.